AdminUmesh/Dev-Notes/DSA/HashSet & HashMap/HashSet & HashMap.md

 **11. putAll(Map map)-**	It is used to insert the specified map in the map.

 **12. clear()-** It is used to remove all of the mappings from this map.

+# HashMap Vs HashTable
+- HashMap is non-synchronized.
+It is not thread-safe and can’t be shared between many threads without proper synchronization code whereas Hashtable is synchronized.

+- It is thread-safe and can be shared with many threads.
+HashMap allows one null key and multiple null values whereas Hashtable doesn’t allow any null key or value.

+- HashMap is generally preferred over HashTable if thread synchronization is not needed.